 - Microdermabrasion – Another type of exfoliating treatment, a diamond-tip device is used to remove the top layers of skin and unclog pimples.

-- Pimple Creams – Consult a dermatologist for the best over-the-counter cream that will clear your pimples.
+- Topical Acne Control Agents – Consult a dermatologist for the best over-the-counter cream that will clear your pimples.
 Here are the frequently used creams –

 1. Benzoyl Peroxide -It works as an antibiotic and kills the pimple-causing bacteria.
 It also helps to bring down the excess oil production.